 When adog has explosive diarrhea, this is down to a problem in the small intestine.
 This part of the gut works to digest food and absorb fluid.
 Infection or inflammation of the small gut can stop it working properly, and water that normally passes into the bloodstream builds up inside the gut.
 It passes as explosive diarrhea.

 So yourdog has explosive diarrhea—but why?
-In young dogs, the most common causes are parasites or bugs because they pick everything up in their mouth.
+In young dogs, the most common causes are parasites because they pick everything up in their mouth.
 Topping the list of likely causes are Giardia (a single-celled parasite present in soil) and internal parasites such as hookworms, tapeworms, or roundworms.

 Beware the scavenging dog that chows down on rotting food, as their explosive diarrhea may be due to bacterial infection like salmonella, campylobacter, or clostridia.
 But more than this, any factor that causes the gut wall to swell and reduces its ability to absorb fluid can cause explosive diarrhea.
 In rare cases, lymphoma (a type of white blood cell cancer), inflammatory bowel disease, or pancreatitis may explain why adog has explosive diarrhea.